k-samuel/faceted-search/README.md

 ### FixedArrayIndex

-FixedArrayIndex is much slower but requires significant less memory.
+FixedArrayIndex is slower than ArrayIndex, but it uses much less RAM.
+FixedArrayIndex data are compatible with ArrayIndex.

-The stored index data is compatible, you can transfer it from ArrayIndex to FixedArrayIndex

 ```php
 <?php